cristory2000/StockApp/README.md

 </p>
 <h1 align="center">Stock App</h1>
 <p>
  Stock Application gives easy acccess to market data and news.
 Pulls data from multiple APIS to givr daily indices moves.
 As well as the weekly sector leaders.
 Top news articles can be searched.
 All stocks are listed and can be be viewed at daily, weekly, or montly timeframes.
-Website built using React,AntDesign, Redux,and Chartjs.
+Website built using React, AntDesign, Redux,and Chartjs.
 </p>

 <ul>